rseah145/smw-term2/Journal_3_notes/Section A.md

 #### Show Ticket Granting Ticket (TGT) info that the KDC has issued to the account
 klist tgt | more

-#### Running klist without parameters defaults to "klist tickets" being ran
+#### Running klist without parameters defaults to "klist tickets" being ran, shows all tickets assigned/issued to the current user
 klist | more

 ####